 - Employee entrusted with the care of children

-It’s important to hire a competent McAllen child injury lawyer to help you document who is at fault for your child’s injury.
+It’s important to hire a competent Houston child injury lawyer to help you document who is at fault for your child’s injury.
 In fact, we have a dedicated investigative team to do it.
 Whoever caused your child’s injury, we’ll put the full force of our licensed Texas attorneys and our bilingual staff behind your claim.

-Child Injury FAQs
+Houston Child Injury FAQs

 Can I begin my child injury claim anytime?